-Below are the 7 areas which people often forget to protect and can cause serious sunburns and skin damage...
+Below are 7 areas which people often forget to protect from the sun and can cause serious sunburn and skin damage.

 1. Ears: Have you ever had blistering, peeling ears?
 Well, it's pretty painful and not a good look.
 Don't forget to apply sunscreen on your ears, the upper area and behind them.

 2. Eyelids: It's a very delicate area, where the skin is sensitive and thin.
 Category 3 sunglasses will help protect the eyes as well as a wide brim sun hat.

 3. Hair line and hair part: The top of the head is an area where the sun's rays hit hard.

 4. Back of neck: Getting a sunburn in that area can be prevented by wearing a collared shirt, applying sunscreen and a wide brim hat or a hat with a flap at the back.

 Wide brim sun hats and legionnaire style sun hats provide good coverage and protection against the sun's UV rays.
 They will keep your face, ears, hair part and hair line protected.
 Favour a wide brim sun hat to a cap as it will provide you with more sun protection.